devnithw/devnithw.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello world!
-My name is Chanupa Devnith Wijesinghe and I am a second year engineering undergraduate at `University of Moratuwa, Sri Lanka`.
-I am currently studying `Biomedical Engineering` at the `Department of Electronics and Telecommunications Engineering`.
+My name is Chanupa Devnith Wijesinghe and I am a second year engineering undergraduate at `University of Moratuwa`.
+I am currently studying Biomedical Engineering at the Department of Electronics and Telecommunications Engineering.
 I am interested in studying `machine learning, deep learning and signal processing` with thorough understanding of the underlying mathematics to pioneer effective solutions in the healthcare sector.